DigiNode-Tools/diginode-tools/docs/rpi_setup_step7_forward_ports.md

 ### Step 7.1 - Login to the web interface of your router

-Built into almost all routers is a web interface that can be used to manage it.
+Built into almost every router is a web interface that can be used to manage it.
 (A notable exception is Apple's discontinued Airport devices that use the 'Airport Utility' app to manage them.).
 The IP address, username and password to access this varies depending on your router manufacturer.
 In most cases, there is usually a sticker on the router itself telling you how to connect to it, similar to the example below.

 ![Router Label](/images/router_label.jpg)